Short Stories for Young People

 Free HTML - Read now

-Eight Little Princes (1892) - Through observing photographs, Mrs. Burnett comes to know the lives and personalities of young European royalty.
 This story appears in the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.

 Free HTML - Read now

-Giovanni and The Other (1892) - Mrs. Burnett travels to Italy to restore her health while grieving the loss of her son, and she serves as both a benefactor for a talented boy who sings in the streets, and a comforter to a poor woman whose impassioned son has also passed away.
 In this story, Mrs. Burnett is represented as the mourning "lady in black," her son Lionel as "Leo," and her son Vivian as "Geof."
 Her traveling companion is author Gertrude "Kitty" Hall Brownell.
 This story appears in the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.

 Free HTML - Read now